- £11 could provide a child with a ‘school in a bag’ to make sure they don’t miss out on their education

-We're doing all we can to help keep children alive, healthy and learning through the pandemic, including:
+We've been doing all we can to help keep children alive, healthy and learning through the pandemic, including:

 - distributing personal protective equipment and Infection Prevention & Control materials to over 100 health facilities

-- providing training to 180 health facilities
+- providing training to over 140 health facilities

 - raising awareness about the disease through health centres & community volunteers